 In the meantime, search engines continue to play an increasingly vital role in the success of local businesses and the strategies needed to maximize visibility and presentation on the results pages continue to change.

 The entire EyeQuest Digital team recently attended Moz-LocalUp Advanced 2015 conference held in Seattle via the purchase of the video bundle.
 It was produced as a collaboration of the top minds in local business search engine marketing.
 We follow these industry leaders to stay abreast of current trends in Google ranking factors, conversion techniques, and online reputation management so our customers can focus on their customers while still remaining the most advanced digital marketers in their business category.

 Among the enormous amounts of information to process, several topics emerged as issues to focus on for success in local digital marketing:

-To capitalize on knowledge of these trends, EyeQuest has added several new actions to many parts of our Internet Marketing Master Plan, the comprehensive template we use as a guide to customize monthly plans for our customers.
+To capitalize on the knowledge of these trends, EyeQuest has added several new actions to many parts of our Internet Marketing Master Plan, the comprehensive template we use as a guide to customizing monthly plans for our customers.

 Here are notes about the three major issues the conference focused on with a list of action items added to the Master Plan at the bottom of each section.

 Controlling a business’ presentation on mobile phones is a lot more involved than simply putting up a website but vital for a business to succeed online.
 People use several ways to find a business on their phones:

 People use these avenues interchangeably, and without really knowing the difference.
 But the way a company shows up varies with each one and the presentation of a company’s information should be controlled to every extent possible.

 Local mobile results are different from desktop mobile search results, they are much more location oriented.
 There is also less space on the page, space which is increasingly consumed by paid results.